 dean, head of the academic department, or other appropriate official, written requests

-arrangements for access and notify the student of the time and place where the records
+for access and notify the student of the time and place where the records may be inspected.

-may be inspected.
-If the records are not maintained by the College official to whom
+If the records are not maintained by the College official to whom the request was

-the request was submitted, that official shall advise the student of the correct official
+submitted, that official shall advise the student of the correct official to whom

 - The right to request the amendment of the student's education records that the student

-believe is inaccurate.
-They should write the College official responsible for the
+is inaccurate.
+They should write the College official responsible for the record,

-record, clearly identify the part of the record they want changed, and specify why
+clearly identify the part of the record they want changed, and specify why it is inaccurate.

 - The right to consent to disclosures of personally identifiable information contained